-We finally running water in the field at Aurelia’s Garden, our food pantry donation project.
+We finally have running water in the field at Aurelia’s Garden, our food pantry donation project.
 We made it through a couple dry weeks maintaining our newly planted seedlings by slogging water in buckets from the nearby swamp.
 It’s a big relief to turn on the pump and have plenty of water pumped to our plants.

-I’ve been wondering if this commercial system would work on my vegetable garden at home.
+I’ve been wondering if this commercial irrigation system would work on my vegetable garden at home.
 Maybe the big lines would be overkill.
 I water my garden with town water, but it is very close to a pond.
 Also I water from above with sprinklers and it would be so much healthier for the plants to water them from below with drip lines.
 Hmmm.
-Something to think about.
+Something for me to think about.